Zoie

 “I need to see that footage.”

 Emilie furrowed her brow.
-“Excuse me?”
+“What footage?”

 “The camera footage from behind the store.
 From Black Friday weekend.
 I know what happened.”